graspit-simulator/graspit-simulator.github.io_src/source/dynamics.rst

 Bullet Dynamics
 ----------------------------------------
+Bullet Dynamics engine has been tested with GraspIt! on ubuntu 12.04 and 14.04.
 In order to use Bullet 2.83.7 with GraspIt! do the following:

 1) Install Bullet